-Rather, it is important for families to express support through such behaviors as
+Therefore, it is important for families to express support through:

-- talking with youth about their LGBT identity in an affirming manner;
+- talking openly with youth about their LGBTQ+ identity in an affirming manner

-- communicating that their young person can have a happy future as an LGBT adult;
+- communicating that their young person can have a happy future as an LGBTQ+ adult

-- talking with clergy and help their faith community support LGBT individuals; and
+- talking with clergy and help their faith community support LGBTQ+ individuals

-- advocating for youth if they are mistreated because of their identity8
+- advocating for youth if they are mistreated because of their identity4

-It is also important for youth-serving agencies and communities to enhance their cultural competence in working with LGBT-headed families, which are increasing in number.9 Youth who are not LGBT but have an LGBT caregiver may also experience bias and other negative outcomes because of reactions to their caregiver’s LGBT identity.
+It is also important for youth-serving agencies and communities to enhance their cultural competence in working with LGBTQ+-headed families, which are increasing in number.5 Youth who are not LGBTQ+ but have an LGBTQ+ caregiver may also experience bias and other negative outcomes because of reactions to their caregiver’s LGBTQ+ identity.

 Family Acceptance Project

-The Family Acceptance Project (FAP) is a community research, intervention, and education initiative to study the impact of family acceptance and rejection on the health, mental health, and well-being of youth who are LGBT.
-The project’s results are the basis for resources to help families provide support for youth who are LGBT.
-In addition, FAP is developing appropriate interventions, programs and policies; and will train providers to improve the quality of services and care that youth who are LGBT receive.
+This community research, intervention, and education initiative studies the impact of family acceptance and rejection on the health, mental health, and well-being of youth who are LGBTQ.
+The project’s results are the basis for resources to help families provide support for youth who are LGBTQ.
+The project provides appropriate interventions, programs, and policies and will train providers to improve the quality of services and care that youth who are LGBTQ receive.

 A Practitioner's Resource Guide: Helping Families to Support Their LGBT Children (PDF, 18 pages)

-This resource from the Substance Abuse and Mental Health Services Administration offers information and resources to help practitioners throughout health and social service systems implement best practices in engaging and helping families and caregivers to support their LGBT children.
+This guide offers information and resources to help practitioners throughout health and social service systems implement best practices in engaging and helping families and caregivers to support their LGBT children.

 1 Poirier, Fisher, Hunt, & Bearse, 2014